tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/常见问题/连接登录问题/一键连接检查工具_intl_en.md

 If you encounter a connectivity issue when accessing a TencentDB for MySQL instance from a CVM instance over the private or public network, you can use the connectivity check tool provided in the TencentDB for MySQL console to easily troubleshoot the issue.

 ## Private Network Connectivity Check
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
-In the instance list, click the ID/name of the instance to be checked and access the instance management page.
+In the instance list, click the ID of the instance to be checked and access the instance management page.
 2. Select **Connection Check** > **Private Network Check**.
 3. Click **Add CVMs that can access this instance**.
 >?Only CVM instances in the same region as the TencentDB for MySQL instance are listed by default.
 If you need cross-region access, enable network interconnection through a [Cloud Connect Network](https://intl.cloud.tencent.com/document/product/1003).